Fast Dates Calendar News

 I'd have to assume ISC could turn the profits up a little bit, but would it be worth the headaches?
 Is taking over Laguna Seca as a promoter-for-hire a lucrative proposition?
 That's ultimately ISC's decision to make.

 If there's one major takeaway from the entire ordeal, it's how out of touch Monterey's Board of supervisors has become with the fading popularity and earning potential of their 58-year-old road course.

 It's like an old record store that was a cornerstone of the community for forty years, barely survived the format change from vinyl to compact discs, and can't understand why they're struggling as internet music sales have taken off.
 They can blame SCRAMP for diminished revenue, hold false hopes ISC will parachute in as a savior and angel investor, and continue to believe their dated product holds the same earning power it did at the turn of the century, but those are delusional views.

 I can't say whether replacing SCRAMP with ISC would benefit Laguna Seca, but after digging into this nonsensical situation, I'm convinced replacing the current Board of Supervisors would definitely benefit Monterey County.

 ISC Declines Mazda Raceway Laguna Seca Management Opportunity

 The International Speedway Corporation has declined to make a proposal on managing Mazda Raceway Laguna Seca according to Monterey County Supervisor Dave Potter.

-This Month of November 2015 in the Fast Dates Calendar ...
+This Month in the Fast Dates Calendar ...

 Fast Dates is the Official Calendar of the SBK World Superbike Championship photographed on location at the